 Hinotez Japanese Restaurant, 7947 Balboa Ave, San Diego, CA 92111

 I hadn't been to Oton for lunch in a while so dropped in recently craving their Yakitori Donburi.
 I instead ended up having the special which was an Iwashi Fry and Sashimi Bento ($13.50).

 The panko crusted sardines were great.
 Were some katsu sauce and hot mustard provided but I think I would've enjoyed them even more simply dipped in salt as fresh as the sardines were.
-The sashimi was also quite good where the lightly crunchy baby octopus was probably the highlight.
+The sashimi was also quite good where the lightly crunchy squid tentacle was probably the highlight.

 Posting the Instagram version since it turned out better than the photo taken with my "good camera."
 Miso soup is pretty solid here though I'm probably partial to Sakura's.

 Oton, 5447 Kearny Villa Rd # D, San Diego, CA 92123